zachagreenberg/Wine_Recommendations/README.md

 -**alcohol_content**: the percent alcohol in the wines
 -**reviews**: str, descriptive text reviews of the wine

 **IMPORTANT NOTE: Due to the updates of Vivino.com, the scraping process cannot be replicated.
 Additionally there are frequent repeats of wines with further scrolling down the webpage.
+I would suggest putting the links into a set() to accomodate for this.

 # Exploratory Data Analysis
 My process began by looking at the distribution of wine types from my scraped data: